 Virgin Media’s broadband is the fastest service that’s widely available across the UK, with average speeds of 516Mbps on select products.

 If you’re lucky enough to be in one of the small number of areas served by Virgin Media’s gigafast full fibre service, you can get speeds much, much faster.
 But at the time of writing, this has yet to reach many locations.
+The same applies to ultrafast broadband packages, too.

 By way of example, the average speed on John Lewis’ Fibre Extra service is 66Mbps.
 While BT’s Fibre 2 and Vodafone’s Superfast 2 offer average speeds of 67Mbps and 63Mbps respectively.